 - The Eminence Cannabis Rex Patriot Series 12” Guitar Speaker is our Budget Pick and performs incredibly well at an affordable price.

 - And if you want the absolute best, our Editor’s Choice is the Celestion G12 Gold 12” Guitar Speaker, which makes everything sound beautiful with unmatched accuracy.

 Reliable performance that professionals have trusted for decades.

 This is an industry standard speaker that is built to last.
 With this Celestion you’re getting a speaker that can go from bell like cleans to gritty overdriven tones without batting an eyelid.
 It can handle just about any genre, but rock is where it excels.

-The Vintage 30 combines vintage sound with modern construction to give improved power handling and durability.
-We found that while it has a ceramic magnet, it has some characteristics of the Celestion Blue Alnico speaker.
+The Vintage 30 combines vintage sound with modern construction to deliver improved power handling and durability.
+While it has a ceramic magnet, we found it shares some characteristics with the Celestion Blue Alnico speaker.

 A solid and versatile speaker that comes in at a surprisingly low price.

 This speaker might be an affordable option, but it doesn’t sacrifice tone or quality in order to keep the cost low.
 The name comes from its unique hemp cone, which provides excellent response to changes in attack and tonal versatility.

 The Eminence Cannabis Rex is a popular choice for guitarists looking for affordable speakers.
 It’s also known as the ‘C Rex’ and is praised for its versatility.
 We tested the Cannabis Rex to see if it could truly deliver a high-quality tone with any genre, and we were pleasantly surprised.
 It performed well with overdriven sounds, while its clean tone is pristine and crystal clear.